docutils/docutils/prest/doc/src/prest_extend.rst

 This document explains how to write new modules to extend prest.
-There are two principal mechanisms by which prest can be extended: adding new plug-in directives and adding new writers.
+There are two principal mechanisms by which prest can be extended: adding new plug-in directives/roles and adding new writers.
 For either of these tasks, the programmer should be familiar with the DOM_ data structure and the `DOM.pm`_ subroutines.